Bulova

-Bulova is an American luxury timepiece manufacturing company that was founded in 1875 in New York City.
+Bulova is an American timepiece manufacturing company that was founded in 1875 in New York City.
 Formally the Bulova Watch Company, it makes watches, clocks and accessories.

 History

 Founding

-Bulova was founded and incorporated as the J. Bulova Company in 1875 by Bohemian immigrant Joseph Bulova.
+Bulova was founded and incorporated as the J. Bulova Company in 1875 by Bohemian-Jewish immigrant Joseph Bulova.
 It was reincorporated under the name Bulova Watch Company in 1923, became part of the Loews Corporation in 1979, and was sold to Citizen at the end of 2007.

 Bulova started a small jewelry shop in New York City around 1875 on Maiden Lane, which specialized in jewelry and the repair of clocks and the occasional pocket watch.
 Around 1911, Bulova began producing table clocks and pocket watches.
 In 1912, Joseph Bulova launched his first plant dedicated entirely to the production of watches in Biel, Switzerland where he began a standardized mass production.
 The watches were popular with the American public.
 In 1927, Bulova set up an observatory on the roof of a skyscraper located at 580 Fifth Avenue to determine universal time precisely.

 Bulova established its operations in Woodside, New York, and Flushing, New York, where it made innovations in watchmaking, and developed a number of watchmaking tools.
 Its horological innovations included the Accutron watch that used a resonating tuning fork as a means of regulating the time-keeping function.

 During the 1920s and 1930s, Bulova was noted for its art deco watches, typically either rectangular or square.
 Models from this period included the Breton, the Banker, and the Commodore.
 All three of these models were modernized in 2020 as the Joseph Bulova Collection, using Swiss-made Sellita mechanical movements.
 From 1922 through 1930, Bulova marketed 350 different ladies’ Art Deco watches, with at least an equal number of models for men.

 The Westfield Watch Company, Inc. is listed as a Bulova subsidiary at least as early as 1931, but Bulova had trademarked the Westfield name in 1927.
 Westfields were considered the lower-cost options in the Bulova line, since the movements typically had lower jewel counts than mainstream Bulovas, and cases and straps may also not have been of the same quality as other Bulova models.
 Like the regular Bulovas, the Westfield movements were Swiss made, but the two lines did not use the same movements.
 Westfield watches were produced at least through the 1950s, with the Caravelle line introduced in the early 1960s.
 The Bulova trademark of the Westfield name is reported as cancelled in 1989.